 All employees are required to take "Workplace Health and Safety Program" training.
 Use this link to take the training at the UC Learning Center:

-Training related to specific workplace, department, and/or job tasks may also be required.
-Supervisors may use the Safety Training And Records Tool (START) to create required safety training profiles for direct reports.
+Training related to a specific workplace, department, and/or job tasks may also be required.

 Visit the EH&S Training to learn more.